-Aaron Pavelis is an American oil painter whose work is inspired by the Dutch, French and Russian classical traditions.
+Aaron Pavelis is a realist oil painter whose work is inspired by the Dutch, French and Russian classical traditions.
 He draws from a wide spectrum of techniques that nurture his visual language.

 An artist since childhood, Aaron began his early professional training at Interlochen Academy in Michigan, Milwaukee Institute of Art and Design in Milwaukee, and Lyme Academy in Connecticut, followed by instruction in landscape painting with professors from Moscow’s Surikov Institute of Art, from whom he learned the color theories of Russian Impressionism.
 He studied classical Russian figure drawing with Albert Epshtym of Virginia Commonwealth University.